-The record establishes Applicant has five delinquent debts totaling \$28,501, including a state tax lien, one student loan debt, and two child support debts.
-Applicant did not provide enough details with documentary corroboration about what he did to address his SOR debts over the last four years.
-He did not provide documentation relating to any of his SOR debts: (1) proof of payments, such as checking account statements, photocopies of checks, or a letter from the creditor proving that he paid or made any payments to the creditors; (2) correspondence to or from the creditors to establish maintenance of contact;6 (3) credible debt disputes indicating he did not believe he was responsible for the debts and why he held such a belief; (4) more evidence of attempts to define the term "good-faith."
-However, the Board has indicated that the concept of goodfaith "requires a showing that a person acts in a way that shows reasonableness, prudence, honesty, and adherence to duty or obligation."
-Accordingly, an applicant must do more than merely show that he or she relied on a legally available option (such as bankruptcy) in order to claim the benefit of [the "good faith" mitigating condition].
+Applicant's has delinquent federal taxes for 2009, 2012, and 2013.
+He also failed to file his state and federal tax returns for tax years 1997 through 2013.
+He has several other delinquent SOR debts.
+Applicant did not provide enough details with documentary corroboration about what he did to address his SOR debts.
+He did not provide documentation relating to any of the SOR debts: (1) proof of payments, such as checking account statements, photocopies of checks, or a letter from the creditor proving that he paid or made any payments to the creditors; (2) correspondence to or from the creditors to establish maintenance of contact; (3) credible debt disputes indicating he did not believe he was responsible for the debts and why he held such a belief; (4) more evidence of attempts to negotiate payment plans, such as settlement offers or agreements to show that he was attempting to resolve these debts; or (5) other evidence of progress or resolution.
+Applicant failed to establish mitigation under AG ¶ 20(e) because he did not provide documented proof to substantiate the existence, basis, or the result of any debt disputes.